 In 2022, she co-founded a film and image culture space in Nicosia, Cyprus, a film club dedicated to critical engagement with film culture.
 Her curatorial interests center on militant and underrepresented documentary films.

-She is currently pursuing a master’s degree in Film Preservation and Archival Practices between Brussels, Lisbon, and Dublin as part of the Filmmemory program’s first edition.
+She is pursuing a master’s degree in Film Preservation and Archival Practices between Brussels, Lisbon, and Dublin as part of the first edition of the FilmMemory program.

 In 2022, she co-founded a film and image culture space in Nicosia, Cyprus, a film club dedicated to critical engagement with film culture.
 Her curatorial interests center on militant and underrepresented documentary films.

-She is currently pursuing a master’s degree in Film Preservation and Archival Practices between Brussels, Lisbon, and Dublin as part of the Filmmemory program’s first edition.
+She is pursuing a master’s degree in Film Preservation and Archival Practices between Brussels, Lisbon, and Dublin as part of the first edition of the FilmMemory program.